 - During the CCL test, the test – takers are NOT permitted to use any electronic resources.
 They can only refer to handwritten notes they make.
 A paper and pen will be provided by the test center for use, and have to be returned after the completion of the task.

 - After the test, the notes are NOT to be taken out.
 They will be destroyed by the authorities.
 Also, you are not permitted to speak to other test candidates.

 With CCL Tutorials, get trained for NAATI CCL exam directly by the subject experts.
 With a perfect 100% batch result in 2018, we strive to get you the five coveted points to help you get closer to your Australian PR.
-Register for FREE and get seven NAATI CCL practice tests in any of the seven languages – Hindi, Punjabi, Mandarin, Urdu, Nepali, Tamil and Vietnamese.
+Register for FREE and get 7 NAATI CCL practice tests in any of the 8 languages – Hindi, Punjabi, Mandarin, Urdu, Nepali, Tamil, Persian and Vietnamese.